Classical shadows based on locally-entangled measurements: Bell shadows

 \paragraph{Plaquette operators.} Products of Pauli matrices around a plaquette in a two-dimensional lattice may also be learnable by choosing suitable dimer coverings.
 Stabilizers of topological codes~\cite{bombin_introduction_2013} typically take this form, as do ``ring exchange'' terms~\cite{thouless_exchange_1965} in lattice Hamiltonians.
 As an example, all hexagonal plaquette operators of a honeycomb qubit lattice may be learned by sampling two dimer coverings (Fig.~\ref{fig:applications}(b)).
 The prefactor to the sample complexity is $2\cdot 3^3 = 54$ (i.e. the squared shadow norm $3^{k/2}$, $k=6$, for each of the 2 dimer coverings).
 For comparison, with random Pauli measurements the corresponding prefactor is $3^6 = 729$, over an order of magnitude larger.

 \paragraph{Multi-point functions.} Learnable operators need not be geometrically local; in particular, multi-point correlation functions of $k$-body Hamiltonian terms (with $k$ even) may be learnable.
-These quantities play an important role e.g. in diagnosing equilibration in many-body dynamics.
-As an example, consider a local Hamiltonian in a $d$-dimensional lattice, $H = \sum_{\langle i , j \rangle} h_{(i,j)}$, where $h_{(i,j)} = \sum_{\alpha,\beta = x,y,z} J_{i,j}^{\alpha\beta}\sigma_i^\alpha \sigma_j^\beta$ is the energy density operator at bond $b = (i,j)$, and $J_{i,j}^{\alpha\beta}$ are {\it a priori} unknown couplings\footnote{With some prior knowledge, one could further improve performance by biasing or derandomization, which we ignore here.}.
+These quantities play an important role in condensed matter physics, both in and out of equilibrium; for example, two-point functions may capture long-range order or describe the propagation of a single quasiparticle from one place to another, while four-point functions may describe {scattering} between two quasiparticles, with implications for pairing instabilities or transport~\cite{altland_condensed_2010,chowdhury_multipoint_2013,takacs_correlation_2018,kugler_multipoint_2021}.
+As a simple example, consider a local Hamiltonian in a $d$-dimensional lattice, $H = \sum_{\langle i , j \rangle} h_{(i,j)}$, where $h_{(i,j)} = \sum_{\alpha,\beta = x,y,z} J_{i,j}^{\alpha\beta}\sigma_i^\alpha \sigma_j^\beta$ is the energy density operator at bond $b = (i,j)$, and $J_{i,j}^{\alpha\beta}$ are {\it a priori} unknown couplings\footnote{With some prior knowledge, one could further improve performance by biasing or derandomization, which we ignore here.}.
 Bell shadows can efficiently estimate $p$-point functions $\langle h_{b_1} h_{b_2}\cdots h_{b_p}\rangle$ of the energy density (as long as all bonds $b_1,\dots b_p$ match the dimer covering, see Fig.~\ref{fig:applications}(c)) with sample complexity scaling with $p$ as $\sim 3^p$, compared to the scaling for random Pauli measurements $\sim 9^{p}$.